-Bale departs and it's the day Wales dreaded
+'Bale departs - the day Wales dreaded'

 He was their top scorer in qualifying for Euro 2016 - ending a 58-year absence from major tournaments - and produced a series of stellar displays in France as Wales soared to an historic first semi-final.

-After captaining Wales to qualification for the next European Championships - where they again reached the knockout stages - Bale then led his country to their holy grail, a first World Cup since 1958.
+After captaining Wales to qualification for the next European Championship - where they again reached the knockout stages - Bale then led his country to their holy grail, a first World Cup since 1958.

 His evolution as a player during this period illustrated what a singular and transformational talent Bale was.